Acute Pet Urgent Care in Montclair, NJ

 When to Seek Acute Care

 Severe trauma, breathing difficulties, loss of consciousness, and active seizures always warrant immediate veterinary attention.
-Additionally, any condition causing obvious pain or distress, sudden behavioral changes, or symptoms that worsen rapidly should prompt urgent care.
-Even after hours, we’re committed to helping you determine if your pet requires immediate attention.
+Any condition causing obvious pain or distress, sudden behavioral changes, or symptoms that worsen rapidly should prompt urgent care.
+If you are uncertain about the severity of your pet’s condition, contact our office — our team can help assess the situation and advise whether immediate care is necessary or if a scheduled appointment will do.

 Contact Montclair Veterinary Associates

 Dr. Cory Waxman is a Montclair resident who truly understands the unique needs of our community’s pets and families.
 Having graduated from the University of Pennsylvania School of Veterinary Medicine and with extensive experience in both zoo medicine and veterinary practice, he brings a wealth of knowledge to every acute care situation.
 Our practice is equipped with state-of-the-art technology and maintains the highest standards of veterinary care to serve our patients when they need us most.
+To learn more about our team, visit our about page.